 Through PRISM, our proprietary discovery and drug development platform, we have discovered and expect to continuously elaborate on the relationships between the chemical makeup of an oligonucleotide, including the three-dimensional orientation or arrangement of its atoms, and its pharmacology (i.e., stability of the drug, activity against the target, specificity for the target and safety of the drug).
+For example, we realized the impact of our novel PN backbone chemistry in vivo in preclinical studies only because we evaluated its impact in the context of an otherwise stereopure backbone (Kandasamy et al., 2022; doi: 10.1093/nar/gkac037,

-In addition, we have defined relationships between various 2'-sugar modifications to the nucleotide (such as methoxy, methoxyethyl, fluoro, locked), and the stereochemistry of the backbone that enhances oligonucleotide pharmacology, providing an enhanced therapeutic profile.
+Kandasamy et al., 2022; doi: 10.1093/nar/gkac018).
+In addition, we have defined relationships between various 2'-sugar modifications to the nucleotide (such as methoxy, methoxyethyl, fluoro, locked), and the chemistry and stereochemistry of the backbone that enhances oligonucleotide pharmacology, providing an enhanced therapeutic profile.

-Our rational process for designing stereopure oligonucleotides, which is based on the interplay among oligonucleotide sequence, chemistry and backbone stereochemistry, allows us to selectively optimize for the molecular mechanism in order to generate best-in-class oligonucleotides.
+Our rational process for designing stereopure oligonucleotides, which is based on the interplay among oligonucleotide sequence, chemistry and backbone stereochemistry, allows us to selectively optimize for the therapeutic modality in order to generate best-in-class oligonucleotides.
 With PRISM, we leverage the diversity created by backbone stereochemistry to expand the parameters that we explore to optimize oligonucleotides.
 We are using these ongoing discoveries to guide our drug development activities, which we believe will lead to medicines that are more specific, can be dosed at lower concentrations, less frequently, or some combination of these characteristics as well as with improved therapeutic profiles.